 For information about the academic courses, please contact Professor Jennifer Zawid at firstname.lastname@example.org.

 Please be advised that the Externship Program is a Miami Law academic program.
 If a student elects to participate in the program and earn academic credit, he/she will be responsible to pay the tuition costs associated with the academic credit.

 Hear first-hand about our externship program.

-Quick points for the Spring 2014 Externship Program:
+Quick points for the Summer 2014 Externship Program: